e30532/SimpleApps/SimpleSpringBoot/README.md

+# Summary
+1. SystemOut logging stop issue can occur if a customer is still using an older Spring version (v1.x.x).
+It was identified as a Spring defect and was resolved in version 2.
+2. you can ask the customer's application developer to see if the application set the root logger level to OFF.
+3. as a workaround, you can rename jul-to-slf4j-*.*.*.jar
+4. if the application's logging setting is externalized like application.properties or logback-spring.xml, we may update the configuraion file of the expanded binary directly.

 # 1. background
 Working as a WebSphere technical support engineer, I sometimes see that WebSphere stops writing to SystemOut.log while a Spring application is starting.
 In short, this is described in https://www.ibm.com/support/pages/server-logging-ends-abruptly-when-using-slf4j-application  In this document, I'd like to add a bit more for better understanding.